rara1512/AOC/README.md

 # Atoms of confusion
-Steps to run the code-
+Steps to run the web application-

 - Download the files from git repo
 - Install the python packages in requirements.txt